TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/ProgressBar.md

 ```lua
 function ProgressBar(Scope: Scope): (props: ProgressProperties) -> Frame
 ```
-Initializes the ProgressBar component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a bar that fills up with an accent color.

 ## Default Syntax